-A slow cooker has bought convenience into the lives of many Americans.
+A slow cooker, or crock, pot has bought convenience into the lives of many Americans.
 Despite this, you might not be using your slow cooker correctly while making mistakes that can be dangerous or result in your meals being less tasty.
 What mistakes should you avoid while using your slow cooker?

 Some mistakes to avoid when using a slow cooker include overfilling the cooker, using it to reheat meals, removing the lid while cooking, adding vegetables in the wrong order at the wrong time, using tender cuts of meat, and forgetting to defrost your meat before putting it in the slow cooker.